starrchen/tunr_sinatra/readme.md

     - Then expand adding head and body elements, layout.erb should produce well formed HTML and since there is no embedded ruby in it yet, it should be well formed HTML

-    - Create a __public/__ directory in the root of your project.
-By default, Sinatra looks for static assets in a directory named __public/__ in the root directory of the project.
-In the __public/__ create a stylesheet.
+    - We also want to add a stylesheet which will be shared by all of our pages.
+Sinatra will by default look for a particular folder for [static assets](http://www.sinatrarb.com/intro.html#Static%20Files).

     - Back in layout.erb add a link to your stylesheet in the head.
 In the body add a nav element containing links to '/artists' and '/songs'.
 Finally below the nav element, add an embedded ruby expression calling `yield`.